Robert-Hellinga/froyo-games/README.md

  * When playing online, wait for opponent player to join before making the first move.
 Otherwise, turn cycle might be broken
  * Win popup is only in English.

+Required libraries:
+ * If there are any library related bugs, make sure to have these two Maven repositories added:
+    * com.google.firebase:firebase-admin:7.0.1
+    * org.slf4j:slf4j-simple:1.6.2

 Interesting data files:

 Known Bugs: